TK1975/govHackServiceCatalogue/README.md

 #Structure
-The service catalogue is managed as a directed graph where nodes represent an aspect of service delivery which an organisation wants to represent and the edges represent the the relationship between those aspects.
+The service catalogue is managed as a directed graph where nodes represent an aspect of service delivery which an organisation wants to represent and the edges represent the relationship between those aspects.
 Each node is one several __node classes__, these classes are extended as needed by each organisation.
 They are:
 * Organisation
 * Service